How to write an accessibility statement

 For each issue, the options are:

-• Not in scope - a limited set of things that you do not have to fix (see below ‘Check if you have any ‘not in scope’ items’).
+- Not in scope - a limited set of things that you do not have to fix (read 'Check if you have any 'not in scope' items').

-• Disproportionate burden - you are claiming that, following a detailed assessment (you can’t just claim it), the cost, effort and time to fix this is too great compared to the benefit that disabled users and your organisation will get.
+- Disproportionate burden - you are claiming that, following a detailed assessment (you will need to present this assessment at Defra Stage Gates or GDS Assessments), the cost, effort and time to fix this is too great compared to the benefit that disabled users and your organisation will get.

 7. Check if you have any 'not in scope' items